joseortega9988/NodeJS-GameDB-WEBVisualizer/README.md

 This is a Node.js and EJS web app displaying games from a MySQL database, transformed from CSV via a Python script.
 It features intuitive browsing and detailed game insights

 ## How to run it
+1) Need to install node.js from the offial page and iniciate node.js opening the terminal in the directory of this carpet with this command

+   **npm init**

+2) then you need to replace the folder node_modules with the one in this repository or install all the packages (list ot the final) with these commands (EXAMPLE):

+   **npm install "packages"**

-1)	Open MYSQL or open terminal and put the command mysql
+3)	Open MYSQL or open terminal and put the command mysql

-2)	Connect a user in mysql environment and the make have all access.
+4)	Connect a user in mysql environment and the make have all access.
 Copy this lines in mysql terminal:

     **CREATE USER 'sqluser'@'127.0.0.1';**